sam-goodwin/eventual/website/docs/guide/activity.md

 ## Timeout

-An Activity can be configured to fail if it does not complete within a specified time frame.
+An Activity can be configured to fail if it does not succeed within a specified time frame.
 To do this, use the `timeoutSeconds` property when defining the activity.

-For example, the following activity will fail if it does not complete within 100 seconds:
+For example, the following activity will fail if it does not succeed within 100 seconds:

 ```ts
 export const timedOutWorkflow = workflow(